Understanding C++ polymorphism

 > Implicit compiler-provided overloads

 Conceptually, the compiler overloads many operators for builtin types.
 It's not conceptually different from user-specified overloading, but is listed as it's easily overlooked.
-For example, you can add to ints and doubles using the same notation x += 2 and the compiler produces:
+For example, you can add to

-• type-specific CPU instructions
+and the compiler produces:- type-specific CPU instructions

-• a result of the same type.
+- a result of the same type.

 Overloading then seemlessly extends to user-defined types: